 This elegant castle is famed for sensational food, world-class wine, laid-back luxury, and unforgettable Tuscan experience.
 It provides great views of the spectacular Tuscan landscape and features tastefully furnished rooms, an outdoor pool, a spa, and fitness center, 2 restaurants with superb food, state-of-the-art home service, and unmatched luxury.

-LUCCA: Best place to stay in Tuscany for family & for the medieval experience
+LUCCA | Best place to stay in Tuscany for family & for the medieval experience

 Lucca is an old Italian city surrounded by well-preserved medieval city walls and sports an impressive number of historic monuments and spectacular renaissance architecture.
 It’s a nice and intimate city, with recreation areas and shaded picnic tables perfect for families with children.
 It is definitely one of the best places to stay in Tuscany.

 Lucca is also known as the city of a hundred churches and has some of the most beautiful medieval churches and iconic buildings in Tuscany.
 There are many incredible sites to behold in this city, like the massive Guinigi tower with holm oaks growing on its top, the Roman Amphitheater, which was originally built in the second century, and the medieval engineering marvel across the Sergio river; the dramatic Ponte Della Maddalena.